Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Introduction

-Let $r>5$ be a fixed rational prime such that $r\equiv 1 \mod 4$ and $D$ be a nonzero integer with $\gcd(D,r)=1$.
-Assume the Weak Frey-Mazur Conjecture (Conjecture \ref{weakFMconj}) and the Eichler–Shimura Conjecture (Conjecture \ref{ESconj}).
-Then there exists a (non-effective) constant $\cB''_r$ such that for any rational prime $p$ with $p>\cB''_r$, the equation
+\end{theorem} \begin{remark} We divide the proof into two parts, corresponding to the instances in which the Eichler--Shimura conjecture (Conjecture \ref{ESconj}) is known to hold, as described in Therorem \ref{thm:EC}.
+More details are given in Remark \ref{rmk:r}. \end{remark} Assuming the Eichler–-Shimura Conjecture (Conjecture \ref{ESconj}) one gets the following. \begin{theorem}[Second Main Theorem] Let $r \geq 5$ be a fixed rational prime such that $r\equiv 1 \mod 4$ and $D$ be a nonzero integer with $\gcd(D,r)=1$.
+Assume the Weak Frey--Mazur Conjecture (Conjecture \ref{weakFMconj}) and the Eichler–Shimura Conjecture (Conjecture \ref{ESconj}).
+Then there exists a (non-effective) constant depending on $r$ and $D$, $\cB''_{r,D}$ such that for any rational prime $p$ with $p>\cB''_{r,D}$, the equation

 has no non-trivial, primitive, integer solutions $(x,y,z)$.